 The goal of this document is to help understand the basics of how to securely implement Security Assertion Markup Language (SAML) when authenticating and authorizing users.
 All Mozilla sites and deployment should follow the recommendations below.
-The Enterprise Information Security (Infosec) team maintains this document as a reference guide.
+The Security Assurance and Security Operations teams maintain this document as a reference guide.

 Just looking for code?
 Reference configuration and code for implementing SAML as described below is also available.
 Additionally, Mozilla provides SAML single sign on support for Mozilla properties and access can be requested by following documentation here

 Common abbreviations & definitions

 |Authentication||Login||The act of verifying a user identity, i.e. verify the user is who they say they are.|

 |Authorization||role, groups, attributes, access control list, scopes||The act of granting access to specific resources (to an authenticated user, or bearer of a secret).|